gvillanueva/CST320/readme.txt

 Files
 =====
-readme.txt		- This readme file.
-src/lex.cpp		- The implementation of the Lex class. src/lex.h		- The header file of the Lex class.
+llc-adjusted.txt	- An adjusted CFG for the LLC language. readme.txt		- This readme file. src/lex.cpp		- The implementation of the Lex class. src/lex.h		- The header file of the Lex class.